adlnet/xAPI-Spec/xAPI.md

 - Changed from using a person-centric view of Agents to a persona-centric view.
 - Friend of a Friend (FOAF) Agent merging requirement was removed.
-- Agent Objects must now have exactly 1 uniquely identifying property, instead of at least one.
+- Agent Objects now have exactly 1 uniquely identifying property, instead of at least one.

 ###### 0.95 to 1.0.0 (April 26, 2013)